 The injury could cause bleeding and swelling within the elastic membrane of the penis (tunica albuginea).
 As the injury heals, scar tissue may form and a plaque may develop.
 The hard plaque pulls on the surrounding tissues and causes the penis to curve.

 According to the Curvature of Penis Treatment in Delhi and research, the person may not be aware of micro-injuries to their penis when they occur.
 Researchers have found that many patients cannot recall a specific incident just before symptoms began.

 Men who have an autoimmune disease may develop Peyronie’s disease if the immune system attacks cells in the penis.
 This can cause swelling in the penis.
 Scar tissue may form and turn into plaque.

-Men with Peyronie’s disease are often referred to a Sexologist in Delhi, a doctor who specializes in sexual problems.
+Men with Peyronie’s disease are often referred to a Sexologist, a doctor who specializes in sexual problems.
 Moreover, the sexologist diagnoses Peyronie’s disease based on medical and family history and a physical exam.

 Imaging tests are not usually necessary to diagnose Peyronie’s disease but may be used to gather additional information about the plaque.